grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 	* It would be better, I think, to include illustrations of some of the characters ON the sub, rather than just the sub
 		* (just a sub will only appeal to sub people. interesting-looking characters could appeal to lots of different kinds of people.
 	* Maybe even anime-ish?
 To pull in the anime folks who might enjoy this story?
+	* It's important that the cover, the title, and the description really capture what the story is and _feels_ like.
+		* The worst thing you can do to an audience is mislead them about what a book might be;
+		* And the audience will punish anyone they feel mislead by
 * [X] Draw diagrams of the Prospect and Gnat.
 Include with story.
 	* (Possibly by scanning and modifying from US Subs book Tang drawings in Inkscape)
 	* (No copyright problems, those are federal gov't drawings)